 If you decide to stay with your current uni for a little bit longer make sure that you boost your second-term experience by getting involved in off-campus activities and meeting new people.
-If you’re struggling to make friends try joining new societies and students’ union clubs.
+If you’re struggling to make friends try joining new societies and student union clubs.

-Having stress on your mind?
-Make sure that you take control of your time by implementing a clear timetable to keep anxiety at bay when deadlines approach.
+If you're feeling stressed, make sure that you take control of your time by implementing a clear timetable to keep anxiety at bay when deadlines approach.
 You can check our time management tips here.